// USING ADAPT

 ADAPT users have employed the following software in their work:

 |Grads||IDL (user must provide license)|

 |IDL (limited licenses available)||MATLAB (user must provide license)|

 |MATLAB (user must provide license)|

 When additional software is needed, users may load the software in local, personal directories.
-If the software requires elevated privileges, users may seek out assistance from ADAPT system administrators.
+If the software requires elevated privileges, users may seek out assistance from ADAPT system administrators by contacting us.

 Some of these tools have been made accessible through the module utility.
 This allows the user to log-in, run a few commands, and load pre-installed software into their environment, and begin using the software that they require.
 To learn more about the module command and the software it supports on ADAPT, go to the following page:MODULES ON ADAPT

 ADAPT Self-Provisioning is currently on hold.
 If you need additional ADAPT resources, please contact email@example.com.

 // ACCESSING ADAPT VMS